Web copy is like Batman. How? Let me explain.

 Revising is a process that can go on forever so make sure you set deadlines but don’t rush this part of your customer’s experience.

+Google found visitors form a judgment in the first 50 milliseconds.
 Do different types of editing depending on the needs of your web copywriting.
 How bad is your website tanking?

 You see plenty of views, but no one is clicking.
 Whelp!
 It’s time to reorganize all the copy during a heavy copy editing revamp.